 Cranberries have been shown to have antiproliferative activity and to induce apoptosis (programmed cell death) in cell and animal studies.
 For example, feeding cranberry presscake (the material remaining after squeezing juice from the berries) to mice bearing human breast cancer cells reduced the growth and metastasis of the tumors in one study.

-Cranberries are also a good source of resveratrol, which has been shown to increase the cytotoxic effects of radiation treatment and the chemotherapy drugs Adriamycin (doxorubicin) and Taxol (paclitaxel) against breast cancer.
-Resveratrol also can inhibit aromatase (the synthesis of estrogen from androgens within the body), which is important for reducing growth-stimulatory effects in estrogen-dependent (ER+) breast cancer.
-In fact, resveratrol has been shown to strengthen the treatment effects of aromatase inhibitors.
+Cranberries are also a very good source of resveratrol, which has been shown to increase the cytotoxic effects of radiation treatment and the chemotherapy drugs Adriamycin (doxorubicin) and Taxol (paclitaxel) against breast cancer.
+Resveratrol has also been reported to potentiate tamoxifen treatment and to inhibit aromatase (the synthesis of estrogen from androgens within the body), thereby strengthening the treatment effects of aromatase inhibitors.

 Resveratrol has also been reported to inhibit lung metastasis in a mouse model of triple negative (ER-/PR-/HER2-) breast cancer.
 In addition, resveratrol has been demonstrated to help protect against cisplatin-induced ovarian and uterine damage.